icg-gravwaves/U24568_Computational_Physics/_sources/03a/overview.md

 In this notebook we will use the distributions we learned about in notebook 2b to gnerate mock data and we'll go further and fit an analytical solution to that data.

-Additionally we'll introduce Monte Carlo methods and use them to calculate the value of pi.
+Additionally we'll introduce Monte Carlo methods and use them to calculate the value of $\pi$.

 ## From stats I you should be familiar with: